ampatspell/amateurinmotion/content/blog/01-in-element.md

 # But Markdown?

-Well, markdown is just a DOM you insert into the app by using `innerHTML`, `el.appendChild` or `{{this.markdownRootElement}}`, might as well do some figuring out which ember components should go where and just do `in-element` in for loop right after static content is inserted.
+Well, markdown is just a DOM you insert into the app by using `innerHTML`, `el.appendChild` or `{{this.markdownRootElement}}`.
+Might as well do some figuring out which Ember components should go where and just do `in-element` in a for loop right after static content is inserted.

 ## Parsing